filipdes/face-detect-addon/readme.md

 * FTP server settings
 * Camera entity ID

-For local testing, the same code can read a ../data/options.json file.
+For local testing, the same code can read a ../data/options.json file which you have to complete manually.

 ## Local Development vs Add-on